qualidafial/ldug-jdbi-demo/TUTORIAL.md

 </dependencies>
 ```

-Bootstrap Jdbi on application startup, and bind it as an injectable dependency:
+Bootstrap Jdbi on application startup, and bind it as an injectable dependency
+in `TodoApplication.run():

 ```java
 log.info("bootstrapping jdbi");